Session 6 ⏱ about 75 minutes Full step-by-step

 • The difference between melodic sounds (a scale) and drum sounds (slices)

-• How to sequence a 16-step pattern by tapping the keys live
+• How to sequence a 16-step pattern — drawing steps and tapping them in live

 • How to set tempo, punch in effects, and chain patterns into a song